rybafish/remoteVolume/README.md

 PC and mobile need to be connected to the same WiFi network.

-Step by step instruction will follow soon.
+Step by step instruction below.

 # PC side
-You just need to download and unpack the binary wherever you uprefer and run it.
+You need to download and unpack the binary wherever you uprefer and run it.
 This should look something like this:
 (screen to follow)

 On the first execution windows firewall might ask a permission to open the connection: